 Your Gmail activity might be suspicious if:

-- You stopped getting emails.
+- You no longer receive emails.

 - Your friends say they got spam or unusual emails from you.